OxygenLost/dddmr_navigation/README.md

 # 🤖 dddmr_navigation

-DDDMR Navigation Stack is designed to solve the issues that [Nav2](https://github.com/ros-navigation/navigation2) not able to handle: such as multi-layer floor mapping and localization, path planning in stereo structures and percption markings and clearings in 3D piint cloud map.
+DDDMR Navigation Stack is designed to solve the issues that [Nav2](https://github.com/ros-navigation/navigation2) not able to handle: such as multi-layer floor mapping and localization, path planning in stereo structures and percption markings and clearings in a 3D point cloud map.

 <table align='center'>
   <tr width="100%">